 and the State of Louisiana

 .
 Oil will also move westward along the central Louisiana coast towards the Texas border.
-Alex is expected to bring a storm surge of 2 - 3 feet along the coast in the oil spill region, which will push oil deep into the marshlands in some locations.
+Alex is currently bringing swells of 3 - 4 feet to the coastal regions impacted by the oil slick, and these swells will increase to 6 - 8 feet on Wednesday.
+Wave heights will increase to 5 - 7 feet on Wednesday.
+Alex is expected to bring a storm surge of 1 - 2 feet along the coast in the oil spill region.
+The swells and waves that will accompany these high water levels will act to push oil deep into the marshlands in some locations.
 The long range forecast for the oil slick region is uncertain, due to the possibility a weak area of low pressure might develop late this week along the remains of a cold front draped across the region.Resources for the BP oil disaster

 Map of oil spill location from the NOAA Satellite Services Division